unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 5 (1,800 XP)

 **_Limited Telepathy_**.
-The otyugh can magically transmit simple messages and images to any creature within 120 feet of it that can understand a language.
+The otyugh can transmit simple messages and images to any creature within 120 feet of it that can understand a language.
 This form of telepathy doesn’t allow the receiving creature to telepathically respond.

 **Actions**